AnaisAguiar1/Eutech/task_2/README.md

 3) After, click on "New Rule" in the right sidebar, and follow the prompts to select **"Port"**, choose **"TCP"** as the protocol type, and enter **"22"** as the port number.

-4) Select **"Allow the connection"** and **all profile options**, and then give a name to the new rule, we called it "conexion SSH", then, just have to click **"Finish"** to complete the process.
+4) Select **"Allow the connection"** and **all profile options**, and then give a name to the new rule, we called it **"conexion SSH"**, then, just have to click **"Finish"** to complete the process.
 With these steps, we are already allows to use the SSH connection through the Winodws firewall.

 ![](img/34.gif)